Advisement for the major is available from the Economics and Finance Department.

-Economics, B.A.
+Business Economics, B.S.
 Curriculum Guide (Suggested 4-Year Plan of Study)

-All courses applied to the major must be completed with a grade of C or better.
+All business courses need to be completed with a C grade or higher.

-Students may only repeat each business course one time (lower division, upper division and special requirements).
+Lower division core, upper division core, major and special requirements may be repeated only once.
 Students desiring to repeat an SU course to improve a grade must repeat that course at SU.

 This checklist is an unofficial tool for planning.
 Matriculated students and advisors should consult the Academic Requirements Report in GullNet before and after registering for classes each semester to track academic progress.